-The mail order drug benefit provides a ninety (90) day supply of maintenance drugs for a two-month co-pay or coinsurance.
+Purchasing the 90-day supply of maintenance drugs allows you to pay for a three-month supply for a twomonth co-pay or co-insurance.
 Express Scripts utilizes First Data Bank to determine which drugs are considered maintenance drugs.
 First Data Bank makes this determination based on the drug company's recommended dosage and the Food and Drug Administration.

-To qualify for the mail order benefit, the drug must be listed on Express Scripts maintenance drug list and you must have filled at least one thirty (30) day supply or one ninety (90) day supply within the last 180 days.
-If you fill a ninety (90) day supply, and for any reason do not refill within 180 days, you will be required to again have one thirty (30) day fill prior to receiving another supply at the reduced co-pay or coinsurance.
+To qualify for the maintenance drug mail order and 90-day retail programs, the drug must be listed on Express Scripts maintenance drug list and you must have filled at least one thirty day supply or one ninety day supply within the last 180 days.
+If you fill a ninety day supply, and for any reason do not refill within 180 days, you will be required to again have one 30 day fill prior to receiving another supply at the reduced co-pay or coinsurance.